34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 7 to 10

-Zexmenia, also known as orange wedelia, is a versatile perennial.
-Plants are well-adapted to high heat and drought and are not too picky about soil quality.
+Zexmen, also known as orange wedelia, is a versatile perennial.
+These Texas native plants are well-adapted to high heat and drought and are not too picky about soil quality.

 Share This Post